mkirby42/PyISRU/posts/how_long_to_mars_base.md

 Elon Musk has stated the goal is to produce 1,000 Starships per year.
 Given that the current lead time for a Falcon 9 is estimated at 12–18 months, this goal might seem fantastical.
 But SpaceX has a history of compressing timelines that once seemed impossible.
 For this simulation, I assumed an approximate tenfold increase over Falcon 9’s production rate—roughly one Starship per month per line.
 This is still speculative, but within the realm of engineering plausibility.

+These figures are based on what I believe to be reasonable first-pass assumptions.
+But different parameters will absolutely produce different results—so try your own.
+The simulator is yours to explore.

 ⸻

 A Crucible, Not a Colony